skiadas/WebAppsCourse/notes/object_basics.md

     typeof null;
     typeof undefined;
     ```
 - If you try to access a non-existent property, the result is `undefined`.
+This is very different behavior than in Python.
 - You can also set the value of a property to equal `undefined`.
 This is different from not having that property:
     ```js
     var a = { foo: 5 };